 Losing bone is a normal part of the aging process, but in some people lose bone density is much faster than normal.
 This can lead to osteoporosis and an increased risk of fractures.

-Women also lose bone quickly in the first few years after the menopause (when monthly periods stop and the ovaries stop producing an egg).
-Females are more common at the risk of osteoporosis than men, particularly if the menopause begins early (before the age of 45).
+Women also lose bone quickly in the first few years after menopause (when monthly periods stop and the ovaries stop producing an egg).
+Females are more common at risk of osteoporosis than men, particularly if the menopause begins early (before the age of 45).

 Some factors can also increase the risk of developing osteoporosis, including:

 2. Other medical conditions like- inflammatory conditions, hormone-related conditions, or malabsorption problems.